 GI energy tips

-Apart from capitalizing on the body’s 'window of opportunity' after training, your diet should be completely focused on unprocessed, low GI foods so that you have enough slow release energy for sustained training.
+Apart from capitalising on the body’s 'window of opportunity' after training, your diet should be completely focused on unprocessed, low GI foods so that you have enough slow release energy for sustained training.

-To make the most of GI foods, try the follwing tips:
+To make the most of GI foods, try the following tips:

-Reduce your cooking times — because the longer you cook carbohydrate-rich foods, the more they break down into simple sugars, and hence the faster they are absorbed.
+- Quick cook - Reduce your cooking times because the longer you cook carbohydrate-rich foods, the more they break down into simple sugars, and hence the faster they are absorbed.